Celebrating Seniors - Topper's Anne Jeffreys is 94

 Below, a video tribute to the always beautiful and stylish Anne Jeffrey,s from her early days in film to more recent years.

 Baywatch and Anne Jeffreys' baby boomer and senior fans may recall seeing her as the recurring character of Baywatch star David Hasselhoff's mother, Irene Buchannon; veteran actor Joseph Campanella played Al Buchannon.
 Jeffreys appeared in Baywatch episodes with regulars Pamela Anderson, David Charvet, Yasmine Bleeth, and Nicole Eggert.

 In addition to her career in movies and television, businesswoman Anne Jeffreys developed and sold her Now and Always line of perfumes and skin care products on the Homeshopping Network, according to Where Are They Now?.

-Although she's been mostly retired since 2004, Anne Jeffreys has appeared in a few projects as an octogenarian senior citizen.
+Although she's was mostly retired since 2004, Anne Jeffreys appeared in a few projects as an octogenarian senior citizen.